debdoop/Web-Team-Public/README.md

 **Drupal Development Cycle**

 - Code written and peer reviewed: by end Tuesday
-- Testing and PO signing off changes on Stage: by end of Wednesday
+- Testing and Product Owner acceptance on Stage: by end of Wednesday
-- Merged to prod: end Thursday
+- Merged to live: end Thursday
 - Test and sign off on live: Friday

 **Requesting Work**